wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.16.4 =
+* New: set_time_limit can now be configured in the administration.
+Please note that this only works with save mode off.

 = 2.16.3 =
 * New: Added set_time_limit(600); to the sync part.
 So if your server does allow this the time limit is set to 10 minutes instead using the default of 30.